Application Lifecycle Considerations

 When a user changes the configuration for an application, the new configuration will be submitted via the Helm upgrade command.
-Refer to the Edit Deployment Configuration section of the User Guide for editing application configurations in Fleet Command.
+Refer to Updating a Deployment for editing application configurations in Fleet Command.

 In Fleet Command, applications are updated by removing the current deployment and creating a new deployment with the updated application.